 - Call-Back: Anguirus emerges in the prologue sequence... somewhere... after being swallowed up by a fissure at the beginning of the previous film.

 - Captain Obvious: "Space titanium?
 You mean it's from outer space?"

 - Chest Blaster: Mechagodzilla is packing one, and first uses it to take out the mountain that King Caesar is hiding behind.

 - Crazy-Prepared: The Professor, who made a special pipe whose "bowl's metal includes a?????" and "If you separate it in this way, magnetic waves will develop that will destroy the positive and negative electrodes", just because.

-- Curb-Stomp Battle: Mechagodzilla's fight with Anguirus, and most of his fight with King Shisa, who only survived because of Godzilla's timely arrival.
-Even after he shows up, Mechagodzilla still inflicts it's fair share of damage on the two
+- Curb-Stomp Battle: Mechagodzilla's fight with Anguirus, and most of his fight with King Caesar, who only survived because of Godzilla's timely arrival.
+Even after he shows up, Mechagodzilla still inflicts its fair share of damage on the two.

 - King Caesar counts as well.
-After Mechagodzilla catches on to his trick, his obviously outclassed.
-But he was summoned to protect Okinawa, and he's gonna do so if it kills him
+After Mechagodzilla catches on to his trick, he's obviously outclassed.
+But he was summoned to protect Okinawa, and he's gonna do so even if it kills him.

 - Everything's Better with Monkeys: Why the aliens are apes.

 - Eye Beams: Mechagodzilla.
 Fortunately, King Caesar can reflect them.

 - Foreshadowing: Mechagodzilla might be well disguised as Godzilla when he first appears, but does not copy Godzilla's iconic roar, providing the first clue that something is off.